pdxiv/LuaScott/Adventure Editor Manual.md

-The data base will be explained one section at a time.
+The database will be explained one section at a time.
 First the HEADER:

 Adventure 35 is the adventure number (Z in this case).
 The